paws-r/paws/README.md

 devtools::install_github("paws-r/paws/service/paws.ec2")
 ```

-### Credentials
+## Credentials

-First, set up your credentials and region.
-Here we set them within R.
+You'll need to set up your credentials and region.
+Paws supports R
-Paws also supports OS environment variables, AWS credential files, and
+and OS environment variables, AWS credential files, and IAM roles.
-IAM roles.
 See [docs/credentials.md](docs/credentials.md) for more info.

+In this example, we set them with R environment variables.

 ``` r
 Sys.setenv(